weakish/rcshell.vim/README.md

 ## Compatibility

-For unix (not plan9) users, there are two slightly different rc available.
+For unix (not plan9) users, there are two slightly different versions of rc available.

-One is [plan9port][plan9port] and [9base][9base]'s version
-and the other is Byron Rakitzis'
-(as packaged by Debian and other *nix software distribution).
+One is [plan9port][plan9port] and [9base][9base]'s version and the other is Byron Rakitzis' (as packaged by Debian and other *nix software distribution).

 This syntax file is compatible with both versions.